 Indian dishes are vastly diverse, and not to mention delicious because of the variety of flavors and regions.
-Indian cuisine is continually put on foodie lists all over the world.
+Indian cuisine is full of Ayurvedic recipes that support holistic health and is continually put on foodie lists all over the world.

 Here are a few reasons to consider visiting an authentic Indian restaurant:

 Authentic Indian recipes are full of organic ingredients that are proven to be healthy.
-Examples include common Indian spices like Turmeric that help with inflammation, prevention of Alzheimer’s, and improve heart health.
-Being plant-based, Indian cuisine is rich in a variety of grains, nuts, pulses, and seeds (that provide healthy oils).
-It’s the myriad health benefits of Indian cuisine that make Indian food and spices preferred on menus at many a detox retreat.
-Speaking of which, you can book your total body and mind detox retreat here.
+Examples include common Indian spices like Turmeric that help with inflammation, prevention of Alzheimerโs, and improve heart health.
+Being mostly plant-based, Indian cuisine is rich in a variety of grains, nuts, pulses, and seeds (that provide healthy oils).
+Itโs the myriad health benefits of Indian cuisine that make Indian food and spices preferred on menus at many a detox retreat.
+Join us for an immersive week long retreat for total body and mind detox retreat here.

 Indian Cuisine is Rich in Variety